nushackers/nushackers-site/content/post/2017-11-12-digest-pivot-tables-in-sql-converting-rows-to-columns.md

 case, the `problem_id` needs to be "split" into `problem_1`, `problem_2`, and `problem_3`.

-You can't do this in a normal SQL SELECT statement!
+You can't do this with a normal SQL SELECT statement!
 Normally, when you select columns, you can only select based on operations on the existing columns.
-There are no operations that allow you to convert rows into columns like this way.
+There are no operations that allow you to convert rows into columns in this way.

 You can work around this with table joins though, for example:
 ```sql